Hart's War: Plot

 As Hart's defense threatens to unintentionally call attention to subterfuge by the POWs, McNamara reveals to Hart in private that the "defense," like the trial itself, is a sham, an elaborate distraction to hide a planned attack on a nearby ammunition plant (which the U.S. Army Air Force mistakenly believes to be a shoe factory) by McNamara and his men, in aid of the war effort.
 It is revealed that Bedford planted the weapon in Archer's bunk, knowing the guards would kill Archer for it.
 In return, Bedford informed the guards of the location of a secret radio.
 It is also revealed Bedford planned to escape with money and clothes, likely in return for telling the Nazis about McNamara's plan.
 Upon realizing Bedford's plot, McNamara killed Bedford to prevent it.
-Hart is shocked that McNamara as a senior officer would sacrifice a fellow American (Scott) to protect the planned attack on the ammunition plant.
+Hart is shocked that McNamara as a senior officer would sacrifice Scott to protect the planned attack on the ammunition plant.
 McNamara reminds Hart that in war, sometimes one man must be sacrificed to save the lives of many.
-Hart acknowledges this, but retorts that it is McNamara's duty to ensure that he (McNamara), not Lincoln Scott, is the sacrifice.
+Hart acknowledges this, but retorts that it is McNamara's duty to ensure that he should be the sacrifice, not Scott.
 Disgusted, McNamara says that Hart does not know anything about duty, in reference to how Hart gave in to a "Level 1" interrogator after three days, whereas McNamara was tortured for a month.
 Nonetheless, McNamara is shaken by Hart's words.
 The night before the court martial concludes, he visits Scott in his holding cell and gifts him his personal Bible.

 On the last day of the court martial, McNamara and his men feign food poisoning in order to abstain from the trial.
 As they proceed to the ammunition plant via a hidden tunnel, McNamara overhears Hart falsely confessing to the murder of Bedford in order to save Lt.
 Scott's life.
 Oberst Visser immediately dissolves the court martial and orders the entire camp to gather outside to witness Hart's execution.
 Upon learning that the "sick" soldiers are missing, Visser examines the barracks and discovers the hidden tunnel.
 Infuriated, he orders that all prisoners involved in the court martial are to be executed immediately, starting with Hart.
 It is then that McNamara returns, just as explosives detonate and destroy the plant, and takes responsibility.
 Visser personally executes him on the spot, but spares the remaining prisoners.
 Three months later, the German army surrenders to the Allies.
 The prison camp is liberated and all of the surviving prisoners, including Hart, are sent home.
 Hart's final comments are that he learned about honor, duty, and sacrifice.